avyayjain/video_management/Readme.md

-# This is Todo application system
+# This is video management application system

 ## Installation
 ### 1. Clone the repository